Skip to content

 Can I join PAM as a member?

-You can join PAM if you work in the private property services sector, for example as a cleaner, property maintenance worker or facilities cleaner.
+You can join PAM if you are employed by a company in the private property services sector, for example as a cleaner, property maintenance worker or facilities cleaner.
 You can join even if you work part-time or on a fixed-term contract.

 What is a trade union and how does PAM differ from an unemployment fund?